abstractlyZach/reading_accountability_public/README.md

 We needed a system that would:

-0. record who read each day so that all group members could see
+0. Record who read each day so that all group members could see.
-0. minimize effort on the group members' side so that there would be the fewest reasons possible to feel (consciously or unconsciously) that the reading and its associated tasks were a chore
+0. Minimize effort on the group members' side so that there would be the fewest reasons possible to feel (consciously or unconsciously) that the reading and its associated tasks were a chore.
-0. not require tremendous upkeep.
+0. Not require tremendous upkeep.
 The system should be autonomous and low-maintenence.
 Whoever has to take care     of it should only have to deal with the occasional minor bugs.

 It was time to stop only "trying harder"; it was time to leverage programming skills and psychology to achieve our goals.